ShahiTukda/CTF-Writeups/Basics/Talking to Web/URL Encoding/README.md

 after "20" as the conversion type, which is exactly why "submission" came out as "ubmission", the leading `s` got eaten by the specifier instead of being printed. `%20h` got mangled in its own way for the same underlying reason.
-A URL-encoded string is full of literal `%` characters, and `printf` doesn't know or care that I meant them as text, not formatting directives.
+A URL encoded string is full of literal `%` characters, and `printf` doesn't know or care that I meant them as text, not formatting directives.